papermerge/documentation/README.md

 - Papermerge version 2.1.x docs are in git branch v2.1
 - Papermerge version 3.0.x docs are in git branch v3.0
 - etc

-As of writing this readme, 3.0.x is under development.